 Peoria County construction workers are at risk nearly every day they are on the job.
 Serious accidents with severe injuries and fatalities often occur because someone was negligent at the job site.
 Every injured worker in Illinois is entitled to receive workers compensation to recover their monetary expenses for medical bills and lost wages.
 However, seeking additional funds over and above Workmen’s Comp. can be challenging.
-Hiring an attorney can help resolve your case quickly.
+Hiring a Peoria construction site accident attorney can help resolve your case quickly.

 A skilled lawyer who specializes in premises liability, construction site accident and wrongful death lawsuits can usually file a lawsuit against additional third parties for damages.
 These third parties could include property owners, site managers, project developers, general contractors and subcontractors, coworkers, building material manufacturers, and suppliers.